AmenahALn/Estimation-methods/README.md

 ## Estimation-methods
 Given the significance of heavy-tailed distributions in risk assessment and financial analysis, our focus has been on introducing a novel estimator for the parameter of the Pareto distribution.
-It is worth noting that all the results presented in this project have been derived and implemented using MATLAB and Python, ensuring the accuracy and reproducibility of our findings
+It is worth noting that all the results presented in this project have been derived and implemented using **MATLAB** and **Python**, ensuring the accuracy and reproducibility of our findings

 #### 1. Asymptotic Normality
 * We have proved the asymptotic normality properties of our estimation method, providing rigorous evidence for its reliability.
 The accompanying figures visually demonstrate these properties, offering a clear illustration of the robustness and accuracy of our approach.